 Nausea and nervousness.

-57. What is an alternative treatment plan for an infant with mild persistent asthma on corticosteroid therapy?
+57. What is an alternative treatment plan for an infant with mild persistent asthma receiving corticosteroids?

-58. What is the usual dose of cromolyn sodium recommended for the management of asthma?
+58. What is the usual dose of cromolyn sodium for asthma management?

 Add beta-agonists to the treatment plan.